KhronosGroup/glTF/extensions/2.0/Khronos/KHR_displaymapping_pq/README.md

 The value 10000 cd / m2 for an output pixel with full brightness is chosen to be compatible with the Perceptual Quantizer (PQ) used in the SMPTE ST 2084 transfer function.

 When using this extension light contribution values shall be aligned to account for 10000 cd/m2 as max output value, meaning that the range {R,G,B} is 0 to 10000.
-This means that content creators shall be aware of 10000 cd/m2 as the maximum value range.
+Content creators shall be aware of 10000 cd/m2 as the maximum value range.
 It does not mean that the display will be capable of outputing this light intensity.